kelu124/echomods/tobo/QuickStart.md

 Yellow is PulseOn, Blue is PulseOff.
 The logic is also 3.3V and 5V tolerant.
 Here, the control signals were produced with a raspberry pi.

-__For the sake of testing, keep PulseOn as long as your pulse needs to be, but keep PulseOff (or "Damper") on for something around 5 - 10 us.__
+__For the sake of testing, keep PulseOn as long as your pulse needs to be, but keep PulseOff (or "Damper") on for something around 5 - 10 us.__ You can test for example with the [simple code here](/tobo/source/tobo_pulser.ino), inspired from the retired pulse control [OneEye](/retired/oneeye/).

 #### Controls